MPL Philippines: Pre-Franchise Era (2018–2021)

 The fourth season of MPL Philippines was held after and the champions and runner-up of MPL Philippines would qualify to the inaugural MLBB M1 World Championships in Kuala Lumpur, Malaysia.
 Sunsparks fended off a 2–1 deficit in the finals and won the Season 4 title 3–2 over ONIC Philippines.
 This would be the last full five-game series in the finals as the league slowly transitioned to a best-of-seven grand finals thereafter.
 Sunsparks and ONIC would however, falter in the inaugural season of Worlds.

 The fifth season was the first season to be held during the COVID-19 pandemic as for the next few seasons, the league transitioned to an online based tournament.
 Season 5 would also see the first and only tournament thus far to not have an MSC tournament after the season after game developers Moonton cancelled the supposed offline tournament due to the pandemic and flight restrictions observed during this time.
 Sunsparks would make history as the first team to win back-to-back MPL championship titles and against the same opponent.

 The sixth season was the first finals series that introduced the best-of-seven series.
 Bren Esports would qualify to the MLBB M2 World Championships and would win the team's first title after defeating Smart Omega 4–2 in the finals.
 Bren Esports would also make history as the first Filipino team to win the MLBB M2 World Championship title, giving the Philippines its first out of five titles in the tournament.

 The seventh season was the last season to introduce the qualifier stage as in the next season, the league would transition to a full, franchise-based system.
-Blacklist International would comeback from a 3–1 deficit in the grand finals to win the Season 7 title 4–3 over Execration.
+Blacklist International would come back from a 3–1 deficit in the grand finals to win the Season 7 title 4–3 over Execration.
 In the same year however, Execration would defeat Blacklist 4–1 in the MSC 2021 grand finals, the first all-Filipino finals in an international tournament.